Bodacious (bull): 1995: PBR World Champion Bull

-1996 season
+1996: Final rodeo

 Though officially retired, Bodacious did buck at a few non-sanctioned events in 1996 before being permanently retired.
-One such out came at the now defunct Original Coors Showdown Rodeo in Phoenix, Arizona, against bull rider Bryan Barker, whom the bull proceeded to buck off in under 3 seconds, earning a bull score of 48.
-This was his last known appearance at a rodeo.
+One such out came at the now defunct Original Coors Showdown Rodeo in Phoenix, Arizona, against bull rider Bryan Barker, whom the bull proceeded to buck off in under three seconds, earning a bull score of 48.
+This was his last known outing at a rodeo.

-1997 season
+1997: Las Vegas showdown

-The 1996 BRO World Championships were held April 3–5, 1997 at the Thomas and Mack Center in Las Vegas, Nevada.
+The 1996 BRO World Championships were held April 3–5, 1997, at the Thomas and Mack Center in Las Vegas, Nevada.
 Despite some injuries, Terry Don West was intent on riding a bull named Woolly Bully on finals night.
-Not only did West manage to ride the bull for 8 seconds, but he turned in a 91-point score.
+Not only did West manage to ride the bull for eight seconds, but he turned in a 91-point score.
 "This, tonight, is a dream come true," West said of that night's ride which won him the 1996 Bull Riders Only world championship title.
 Bull rider Shane Thurston came in second place with an 84 on the bull Nitro.
 Thurston and West made the only qualified rides in the championship round.
 West was reported as saying he would ride the infamous bull Bodacious in a sponsored match for the Bull Riders Only Championship in April 1997.
 The plan at that point was to bring the bull out of retirement to face West or another cowboy if West was not signed up by BRO officials in time for the week of October 3–5.
 The event was planned to take place in Las Vegas.

 Retired in 1995, BRO planned a big event to bring him out of retirement in 1996 and have a special matchup with a bull rider.
 Although the bull was retired due to injuries he was causing riders, many want to see him buck again for another ride.
 It was planned to have him buck at the BRO World Championship in Las Vegas.
 The then rider in the works to match up with him was Terry Don West, who just won the PRCA bull riding champion title.
 "I don't think anyone craves getting on that bull," said West recently.
 "But if the money's right, that would be the reason I would want to get on him.
 We're in negotiations, and I'm sure there are other guys wanting a shot at him, too.
 But I think the fans out there would love to see me matched up with him."
 The president of BRO, Shaw Sullivan, assured everyone that Bodacious would not be put into a draw.
 "It'll be a match," Sullivan said.
 "With West matched against him, it would be the rankest bull in the world and the rankest bull rider."
 The event was planned to be held at the Thomas and Mack Arena.
 It was to be broadcast by the Fox Television Network to 100 million homes.